Economic Games and Strategies

 excellent strategy for those hoping to receive a failing grade.

-- You are expected to attend every class on time and are responsible for all
+- You are responsible for all class material

 is issued.)
 Students may not withdraw from a course after this date